tirumaleshn2458/project_notebooks/README.md

 **Data Summary**
 - Displays a report that includes the count of crashes with all the features available.
-- The report is displayed for 1 year or more than 1 year.
+- The report displays the count of 1 year or more than 1 year.